-The RVR is slightly conflicted on some level in of longevity, considering how its specs are structured with durability.
+The RVR is slightly conflicted on some points in of longevity, considering how its specs are structured with durability.
 Still, its hardware is made for customization and hacking.

-The function of the RVR, even with add-ons in its developer plate, is consistent, except perhaps for its gyroscope that could sometimes go a little haywire.
+The function of the RVR, even with add-ons in its developer plate, is consistent, except perhaps for its gyroscope which could sometimes go a little haywire.

 However, coding through the app with hundreds of lines could make the interface too stuffy – restricting its long-term and large-scale prospective experience.
 Likewise, the interactive Scratch-like program could quickly become stale, but that says more about its user and appeal than its functionality.

 Overall, connecting with the robot, its battery life, and its proper control – all of these are relatively decent in the technical sense.
 However, based on the response of the Sphero community, its appeal for long-term use could be further improved to make it more than just an “expendable” kit – a label that is otherwise a red flag for many considering its cost.

 Repairs and replacements are relatively non-existent for the Sphero RVR due to its acclaimed durability and sturdy construction.